How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 What Makes Dryer Motors Burn Out?

 Dirt or lint can cause your dryer motor to overheat or burn out.
-So, clean your motor regularly to prevent it from burning out.
-Also, make sure that it is operating at the required volts and amps.
+So, clean the motor regularly to prevent it from burning out.
+Also, ensure it is operating at the required volts and amps.

 References